-The Arizona Department of Transportation and Federal Highway Administration are working to improve the existing traffic interchange at Interstate 19 and Ajo Way in Tucson.
-Construction on the two-part project began in March 2016 and will improve traffic efficiency and safety for the motoring public.
+The Arizona Department of Transportation and the Federal Highway Administration are working to improve the area near the Interstate 19 / Ajo Way traffic interchange in Tucson.
+Construction on the Phase II of the project began in July 2018 and will improve traffic efficiency and safety.

-Project I, supported by $54.2 million in federal and local funds, will include replacement of the existing traffic interchange with a Single-Point Urban Interchange (SPUI) over I-19.
-The new interchange will feature a widened Ajo Way bridge over I-19 with a single set of traffic signals controlling traffic entering and exiting the interstate rather than signals at multiple locations.
+Phase I wrapped up in the spring of 2018.
+Work included replacement of the previous traffic interchange with a Single-Point Urban Interchange (SPUI) over I-19.
+The new interchange features a widened Ajo Way bridge over I-19 with a single set of traffic signals controlling traffic entering and exiting the interstate rather than signals at multiple locations.

-The SPUI will include new on- and off-ramps to I-19 and noise walls to buffer adjacent residential and commercial areas from construction and from traffic noise generated by the interstate.
+The SPUI includes new on- and off-ramps to I-19 and noise walls to buffer adjacent residential and commercial areas from construction and from traffic noise generated by the interstate.

-- Widening 500 feet of the southbound Irvington Road off-ramp to provide an additional turn lane and increased capacity to prevent traffic from backing up on the interstate
+- Widening 500 feet of the southbound Irvington Road off-ramp to provide an additional turn lane and increased capacity to prevent traffic from backing up onto the interstate

 - Widening Ajo Way east of I-19 and upgrading the traffic signal at 16th Avenue